OpenWaterFoundation/owf-app-geoprocessor-python/README.md

   .gitignore/                      Standard Git configuration file to ignore dynamic working files.
-  .idea/                           PyCharm project files (ignored using .gitignore). build-util/                      Scripts to help in the GeoProcessor development environment. geoprocessor/                    Main module folder for GeoProcessor software.
+  .idea/                           PyCharm project files (ignored using .gitignore). build-util/                      Scripts to help in the GeoProcessor development environment.
+  LICENSE.md                       GeoProcessor license (GPL v3).
+  README.md                        This README file. scripts/                         Scripts to run GeoProcessor in the development and deployed environments. src/                             Source Python files (root folder for code).
-    app/                           Main GeoProcessor application module.
+    geoprocessor/                  Main module folder for GeoProcessor software. app/                         Main GeoProcessor application module.
       commands/                    Modules containing GeoProcessor commands.
-    core/                          Core GeoProcessor module, containing the processor. resources/                     Resources that support the softare.
+      core/                        Core GeoProcessor module, containing the processor. resources/                   Resources that support the software.
         images/                    Images including icons that should be distributed at runtime. notices/                   License notices to be inserted into code files. qt-stylesheets/            Qt stylesheets that customize the UI, to be distributed. ui/                          User interface modules, using Qt.
       util/                        Utility modules.
-  LICENSE.md                       GeoProcessor license (GPL v3).
-  README.md                        This README file. scripts/                         Scripts to run GeoProcesssor in the development and tdeployed environments. venv/                            Virtual environments used by PyCharm (ignored using .gitignore).
+  venv/                            Virtual environments used by PyCharm (ignored using .gitignore).
-    venv-qgis-3.10-python37/       Example virtual environment used for development. venv-qgis-python37/              Virtual environment used by PyCharm (ignored using .gitignore), old convention that is being phased out. z-local-notes/                   Use for local files that won't be committed to the repository.
+    venv-qgis-3.10-python37/       Example virtual environment used for development. x-venv/                          Old virtual environments, will be deleted at some point (ignored using .gitignore). venv-qgis-python37/            Virtual environment used by PyCharm (ignored using .gitignore), old convention that is being phased out. z-local-notes/                   Use for local files that won't be committed to the repository.
 ```